leahbanks/leahbanks/README.md

 - 🔭 Junior Software Developer @ Zigzag Puppy Training.
-- 🎓 I graduated from the Northcoders Software Development Bootcamp in March 2023.
+- 🎓 Graduated from the Northcoders Software Development Bootcamp in March 2023.
 - 📬 How to reach me: [send an email](leahb_96@hotmail.co.uk) or [reach out on LinkedIn](https://www.linkedin.com/in/leahrbanks).